cloudprismedu/course-details/01-AWS-Cloud-Solutions-Architect.md

 -   Mock Tests on AWS Concepts
 -   In-Depth AWS syllabus
 -   Architecture Based training
--   Sample Architectures to practice
+-   Real-World Architectures to practice

 ## What will students learn in your course?